 Kitchen

-(19) If the kitchen is used, food hygiene must always be upheld and all food must be removed from the refrigerator and from the premises at the end of the hire period.accompanying are opened
+(19) If the kitchen is used, food hygiene must always be upheld and all food must be removed from the refrigerator in the garden room and from the premises at the end of the hire period.
+A First Aid box is in the kitchen and accidents should be recorded in the accompanying book.
+The refrigerator in the kitchen is for the sole of BUZZ.
+If windows are opened please check they are closed when you leave.
+All doors in the building should be closed and never jammed open.

 (20) The hirer/user of the kitchen must be at least 16 years of age, and must always obey the kitchen rules, as displayed there.

 (21) As there is limited rubbish bin capacity and the bins are only emptied every fortnight, users should remove all rubbish, particularly unused food and disposable containers.
+If you opt to use disposable plates etc then you must take them away with you.
 Black bags are available in the corner pull-out- cupboard in the kitchen.
 Filled bags should be removed by users and not left beside the bins, as they will not be removed by Veolia, the waste disposal company.
 The lids of the bins must always be closed, for the same reason.
 Do not out break up large wooden, cardboard or plastic containers and place them in the bins, as they fill the bins disproportionately, preventing use by others.

 Security

 (22) The hirer must be responsible for the security of the premises while they are present, including keeping the outside door to the lobby locked.
 It is a fire exit door and is readily opened from the inside using the handle.
 In the past security has been compromised by outsiders entering and taking belongings or hiding in the building.
 The hall fire escape door and the door at the end of the long corridor are both alarmed and should not be opened except in an emergency.
 A CCTV system is in use and activities are recorded.
-A
+A sharps bin is kept in the cupboard in the committee room.

 (23) The hirer must acquaint him/herself with the Fire and Emergency Instructions, as displayed in the Hall lobby, with fire extinguisher positions and with the location of the evacuation assembly point and ensure that the fire exits remain unobstructed.
 The fire extinguishers must not be moved.